Current Projects

 How can co-designed adaptation strategies mitigate urban flooding in Baltimore, Maryland?

-Urban pluvial flooding poses a growing threat to the Mid-Atlantic region of the USA due to climate change, increased impervious areas, aging infrastructure, and social inequity.
+Urban pluvial flooding is an increasing concern in the Mid-Atlantic region of the USA due to climate change, increased impervious areas, and aging infrastructure.
 Adapting to these risks is crucial for building resilience, but uncertain future climate and conflicting stakeholder objectives complicate strategy selection.
 This study addresses these challenges through a community-informed and dynamic robust decision making process.
-By engaging community stakeholders and employing machine learning approaches, the study aims to create adaptable flood management strategies aligned with local goals and values and provide guidance for addressing urban flooding in Baltimore.
+By engaging community stakeholders and employing machine learning approaches, the study aims to create adaptable flood management strategies aligned with local values, and provide guidance for addressing urban flooding in Baltimore.

 Student: Ava Spangler